 March 13, The Peleliu Expeditionary Strike Group (ESG) 3 is currently underway for Amphibious Squadron (PHIBRON)/Marine Expeditionary Unit Integration Training (PMINT), with the 15th MEU.
 Underway for Marine Air Ground Task Force training exercises from April 9-16

 May 4, USS Peleliu ESG departed San Diego for a scheduled deployment in support of the global war on terrorism.

-August 27, The amphibious assault ship is currently in the Red Sea conducting Maritime Security Operations (MSO).
+August 27, The amphibious assault ship is currently underway in the Red Sea conducting Maritime Security Operations (MSO).

 September 4, Capt.
 David A. Schnell relieved Capt.
 Marcus A. Hitchcock as CO of the Peleliu during a change-of-command ceremony aboard the ship.

 October 10, LHA 5 returned to San Diego after a four-day sea trials off the coast of southern California.

 October 29, USS Peleliu is currently assisting with recovery operations following the collision of a U.S. Marine Corps AH-1 Super Cobra helicopter and a U.S. Coast Guard C-130 Hercules aircraft, near San Clemente Island, at 0710 p.m. on Oct.
 26.